BetterSEQTA/BetterSEQTA-Plus/README.md

 Don't worry- if you get stuck feel free to ask around in the discord.
 We're open and happy to help out!
 Happy creating :)

-## Creating Custom Themes

-If you are looking to create custom themes, I would recommend you start at the official documentation [here](https://betterseqta.gitbook.io/betterseqta-docs).
-You can see some premade examples along with a compilation script that can be used to allow for CSS frameworks and libraries such as SCSS to be used [here](https://github.com/SethBurkart123/BetterSEQTA-theme-generator).

-Don't worry- if you get stuck feel free to ask around in the discord.
-We're open and happy to help out!
-Happy creating :)

 ## Getting started

 1. Clone the repository